Svdvoort/egd-downloader/README.md

 ## Background

 This tool can be used to download the data from the Erasmus Glioma Database that is hosted on the [BMIA XNAT](https://xnat.bmia.nl/data/archive/projects/egd).
-This data is described in the accompanying publication (publication to be published later).
+This data is described in the accompanying publication: https://doi.org/10.1016/j.dib.2021.107191.
 Please cite this publication when using this data.

 The data is hosted on `XNAT`, and can be interacted with using the `XNAT` API or one of the python packages that can interact with `XNAT` such as [xnatpy](https://xnat.readthedocs.io/en/latest/) or [pyxnat](https://pyxnat.github.io/pyxnat/).